JeroenvdV/cakephp-ansible/README.md

   * Redis

 * Nginx (Ubuntu package)
-* MySql (Server & Client - standard ports (5.6 cos Travis sucks))
+* MySQL 5.6 (5.7 is currently broken with Docker / Travis - Port 3306)
 * Redis (Port 6379)
 * Sphinxsearch (Port 9307)
 * Git

 It has pretty sane defaults (for development only!), a standard my.cnf and a single FPM pool (all customisable).

 MySQL has an empty root password when using sudo

 ## Installation

-1. Edit configs/user.yml and enter your own details if you wish (otherwise users and passwords will all be  ```root```
+1. Edit defaults/user.yml and enter your own details if you wish (otherwise users and passwords will all be  ```root```)
 2. If you wish to populate MySQL then place a dump called ```dump.sql``` or ```dump.sql.gz``` into the ```sql``` directory
 2. If you are using Vagrant then you can simply issue a ```sudo vagrant up``` in the root directory and it should download everything and set up your system
 3. If you are just using this on a server then you can clone this repo somewhere on your server and then run ```sudo ansible-playbook setup.yml```
-4. Upload your files to /var/www/vhosts/```yourdomain```
+4. CakePHP latest version is installed automatically to ```/var/www/vhosts/<domain>/

 This is still a Work in progress but the above at least works

 ## TODO:

-1. Install josediazgonzalez/dotenv and enable programatically (point to /.env)
+1. Install josediazgonzalez/dotenv and enable programatically (point to .env file in config)
-2. Use a DSN to connect to the DB with .env variables
+2. Use a DSN to connect to the DB with .env variables (DATABASE_URL is used by default)
-3. Composer update after install
+3. Source ENV file for environment
 4. Check Sphinx works
 5. Set up Cake to use Redis for caching

 Adapted from: https://github.com/chusiang/php7.ansible.role